steshinoki/steshinoki.github.io/_pages/about.md

 Beyond the academia
 -------------------
 I love understanding languages (and that includes programming).
-Besides Portuguese and English, I studied Spanish for many years, although it has been some time since I last studied it, and I am actively learning Italian.
+Besides Portuguese and English, I studied Spanish for many years - although it has been some time since I last studied it - and I am actively learning Italian.
 I did a high school exchange in Finland which gave me a basic undestanding of Finnish.

 I also watch a lot of sports and you will regularly find me watching competitions of a wide range of events.
 While I don't actively practice any, I do yoga regularly and have done so for many years.